unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 # Security Considerations

-In general, it is best to restrict the use of any cryptographc material to a single use.
+In general, it is best to limit any cryptographic material to being used for a single purpose.

 --- back